-- In the configuration select ‘Host IP Address‘ and enter the IP address you got from the MSI Afterburner Remote Server (it should be something like 192.168.101.22:82).
+- In the settings select ‘Host IP Address‘ and enter the IP address you got from the MSI Afterburner Remote Server (it should be something like 192.168.101.22:82).

 - Once you enter the IP address, your Android device will automatically connect to your PC.

-- The kernel voltage slider in MSI AB is supposed to be locked in RVII, that is normal and by design.
-On RVII series cards, the AMD controller allows an overvoltage of up to 1.2V (from 1V by default) and voltage control is provided in MSI AB at the voltage/frequency curve editor level.
-So simply open the editor (either by pressing the VF editor button on the skin next to the slider of the kernel clock or by pressing <Ctrl>+<F> keyboard shortcut to open the editor) and you can adjust the voltage there.
+- The kernel voltage slider on MSI AB is supposed to be locked on RVII, that is normal and by design.
+On RVII series cards, the AMD driver allows for a surge of up to 1.2V (1V by default) and voltage control is provided on MSI AB at the voltage/frequency curve editor level.
+So simply open the editor (either by pressing the VF editor button on the skin next to the kernel clock slider or by pressing + keyboard shortcut to open the editor) and you can adjust the voltage there.

-- The voltage/frequency editor allows you to adjust frequencies and voltages independently for the 3 points of the V/F curve (or 3 P-States), however, the AMD controller and the RVII architecture place some restrictions on the curve editing approach.
-Therefore, the curve will be corrected according to the following limitations when applying it.
+- The voltage/frequency editor allows you to adjust frequencies and voltages independently for the 3 points of the V/F curve (or 3 P-States), however, the AMD controller and the RVII architecture put some restrictions on the curve editing approach.
+Therefore, the curve will be corrected according to the following limitations when applying it

-- You can adjust the frequency independently only for the first and last point.
-The midpoint frequency cannot be adjusted independently, the frequencies are always linearly interpolated from the first point to the last point.
-Therefore, if you try to adjust the frequency for the midpoint, it will be corrected according to the interpolation rule mentioned above just after applying the new settings.
+- You can adjust the frequency independently for the first and last point only.
+The frequency of the midpoint cannot be adjusted independently, the frequencies are always interpolated linearly from the first point to the last point.
+Therefore, if you try to set the frequency for the midpoint, it will be corrected according to the above mentioned interpolation rule right after applying the new settings.

-- It is not possible to adjust frequencies and voltages below the minimum (which is quite strict and very close to the default value).
-This puts some limitations on the downnclocking/downvolting of the lower P states.
+- You cannot set frequencies and voltages below the minimum (which is quite strict and very close to the default value).
+This puts some limitations on the downclocking/downvolting of the lower P states.

-2 GPU temperatures displayed by the MSI AB hardware monitoring module are assigned to the edge and junction temperatures.
-4 displayed VRM temperatures are mapped to central VRM, SOC VRM and 2 memory VRM sensors.
-The AMD fan curve uses the junction temperature to adjust the fan speed.
+2 GPU temperatures displayed by the MSI AB hardware monitoring module are assigned to edge and junction temperatures.
+4 VRM temperatures displayed are mapped to core VRM, SOC VRM and 2 memory VRM sensors.
+The AMD fan curve uses the junction temperature for the fan speed setting.

-- In contrast, the implementation of the MSI AB software fan curve still uses the traditional edge temperature sensor.
-We will probably add the possibility of selecting the input thermal sensor for the adjustment of the software fan curve in future versions, but honestly I’m not sure it’s worth the effort.
+- In contrast, MSI AB’s software fan curve implementation still uses the traditional edge temperature sensor.
+We will probably add the possibility of selecting the input temperature sensor for the fan curve software adjustment in future versions, but I am honestly not sure that it is worth the effort.

-- Currently, the AMD GPU usage sensor is suffering quite bad fluctuations from 0%->100%->0%.
-Similar problems affected some old GPUs in the past, but now it’s much worse in RVII.
-I think that’s what they mean by “overlapping performance metrics and Radeon WattMan meters can experience inaccurate fluctuating readings in AMD Radeon VII” on known driver problems, so there is hope to see an AMD solution in the future.
+- Currently, the AMD GPU usage sensor is suffering from quite bad fluctuations of 0%->100%->0%.
+Similar problems affected some older GPUs in the past, but now it’s much worse in RVII.
+I think that’s what they mean by “overlapping performance metrics and Radeon WattMan meters may experience inaccurate fluctuating readings in AMD Radeon VII” on known driver issues, so there is hope to see a solution from AMD in the future.

-- It is possible to get rid of these fluctuations by enabling unified monitoring of GPU usage on MSI AB properties, however, this option depends on the GPU DirectX usage performance counter and this counter requires that the WDDM versions of the operating system and display controller match.
-The current AMD drivers are aimed at WDDM 2.5 OS (October update), so this option will only help you if you have version 1809 OS installed.
-Otherwise, you will not see any use of the GPU at all times after activating it.
+- It is possible to get rid of these fluctuations by enabling unified monitoring of GPU usage in MSI AB properties, however, this option depends on the DirectX GPU usage performance counter and this counter requires the WDDM versions of the operating system and display driver to match.
+Current AMD drivers target WDDM 2.5 OS (updated October), so this option will only help if you have WDDM 1809 OS installed.
+Otherwise, you won’t see any GPU usage at all after you enable it.

 MSI AFTERBURNER FREE DOWNLOAD

-- Beta version of Windows upgraded to beta 16
+- Windows beta version updated to beta 16

 - Android version updated to 2.2